Why go now?: Purple ceanothus, bright red New Zealand Christmas tree--it's like the whole town goes high-def in the spring.

-Why the rest of us love it: The small ag-town atmosphere, replete with road-side farmstands and some of the best nurseries in the Bay Area.
+Why the rest of us love it: The small ag-town atmosphere feels worlds away from the nearby city (Half Moon Bay is an easy San Francisco day trip), replete with road-side farmstands and some of the best nurseries in the Bay Area.

 Sweet April deal: Baskets of plump strawberries, now in season, at Andreotti Family Farm (329 Kelly Ave., 650/879-1032) or pick your own at Phipps Country Store and Farm ( 2700 Pescadero Rd., Pescadero, 650/879-1032).